Anima (Thom Yorke album): Release

+Yorke announced Anima on social media on 20 June.
+It was released as a download and on streaming services on 27 June 2019, followed by CD and vinyl editions on 19 July 2019.
+The vinyl edition includes a bonus track, "Ladies & Gentlemen, Thank You For Coming".
+On 2 August, Yorke released the Not the News Rmx EP on digital platforms, comprising an extended version of "Not the News" plus remixes by Mark Pritchard, Clark and Equiknoxx.
+A limited-edition white-label vinyl version followed.
+A music video for "Last I Heard (...He Was Circling the Drain)", blending 16mm, 3D and cel animation, was released on 30 October.

+To support Anima, Yorke embarked on an international tour, performing with Godrich and the visual artist Tarik Barri.
+A North American tour was due to begin in March 2020, but was cancelled due to the COVID-19 pandemic.
+The electronic musician Jon Hopkins released a piano cover of "Dawn Chorus" in December 2020.

 Sales

 Anima entered at number 50 on the UK Albums Chart, and re-entered at number five following its retail release three weeks later.
 It was Yorke's tenth UK top-ten album (including his work with Radiohead), and his second top-ten solo album (after his 2006 album The Eraser).
 Anima became Yorke's first number-one album on the Billboard Dance/Electronic Albums chart, selling 10,000 album-equivalent units in the week ending July 25, nearly all from traditional sales.
 "Traffic" was Yorke's first entry on the Dance/Electronic Songs chart, and reached number 47.

 Critical reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, Anima has an average score of 84, based on 28 reviews, which indicates "universal acclaim".
 Philip Sherburne of Pitchfork awarded it the week's "Best New Music", writing that it was Yorke's most ambitious and assured solo album and the first that felt complete without Radiohead.
+Pitchfork named "Dawn Chorus" the seventh-best song of 2019.

-TheGuardian critic Alexis Petridis observed "a preponderance of dance rhythms" but "very little of dance music's propulsive dynamics", and felt the melodies were "fragmentary and vaporous".
+The Guardian critic Alexis Petridis observed "a preponderance of dance rhythms" but "very little of dance music's propulsive dynamics", and felt the melodies were "fragmentary and vaporous".
 He concluded that Anima was "like a glimpse through an artist’s sketchbook, interesting rather than essential".
 At the 2020 Grammy Awards, Anima was nominated for Best Alternative Music Album and Best Boxed or Special Limited Edition Package.